“This ‘happy oil’ brings liveliness in the atmosphere.”

 As a rich source of vitamin C, Mandarin oranges have been in use since the primordial times for meeting the nutritional requirements of children as well as elderly people.
 Mandarin is considered as a safe medicine for treating indigestion, strengthening the liver and the digestive system in aged people in France.

-Generally, production of unadulterated or pure mandarin essential oil is quite limited.
 The quantity of genuine mandarin essential oil is usually subject to the demand for fresh mandarins in the domestic as well as export markets.
 In Italy, people mainly use most of the fruits for their consumption, while a very small fraction, about just 5 to 6 percent of the fruits produced is used to extract the essential oil.
 Hence mandarin essential oil is generally expensive compared to the essential oils extracted from other citrus fruits.
 Mandarin essential oil possesses numerous therapeutic properties.
 It is balancing, soothing and also lifts the mood.
 In addition, this oil possesses antiseptic, anti-depressant, and digestive attributes.
 Mandarin essential oil is also used in the manufacture of perfumes, cosmetics, soaps and in the form of a flavoring agent in confectionery and liqueurs.

 Blends well with